 Everything in World of Warcraft today is designed to be easily beatable as a solo player, and it no longer incentivizes people to socialize.

 ”Join World of Warcraft today and experience a massively multiplayer online role-playing game like no other with millions of players!”.
-You just have to hope that no more than 20 of them are at the same space at the same time or the servers will start to struggle.
+You have to hope that no more than 20 of them are at the same space at the same time, or the servers will start to struggle.

 Warmode was a great idea in Battle for Azeroth, but the fantasy of world PVP quickly crumbles when the server cannot handle a simple 20 versus 20 battle without vigorous latency issues.

-The current servers that World of Warcraft run on are downright embarrassing.
+The current servers that World of Warcraft runs on are downright embarrassing.
 You cannot claim to be an MMORPG while not being able to handle large clusters of players at the same spot.

 World of Warcraft should be playable as a singleplayer game, but it should never be the baseline way to play.

-I believe that one of the biggest reason that people stayed subscribed back in the day was due to the social relations and friendships they had inside the game.
-Friendships made due to the social experiences that the game incentivized you to have.
+I believe that one of the biggest reasons that people stayed subscribed back in the day was due to the social relations and friendships they had inside the game – Friendships made because the game incentivized social interaction.

 Related: Best MMORPGs to Play Today.